wrdrd/docs/docs/consulting/web-development.rst

 User Stories are an :ref:`agile` :ref:`technique <seven layer model of collaboration>` for capturing structured requires on *cards* (or as *issues* in e.g. GitHub).

-* User Stories can be :ref:`estimated <software development estimation>` and assigned arbitrary but relatively relevant point values with e.g. :ref:`planning poker` and/or a :ref:`kanban` web application.
 * User Stories are, in general, less complex than *Use Cases* which are often more highly specified (in terms of e.g. UML diagrams).
 * User Stories can be grouped in **epics**.
 An **epic** story is a long and arduous journey; often with multiple parts.
+* User Stories can be :ref:`estimated <effort estimation>` and assigned arbitrary but relatively relevant point values with e.g. :ref:`planning poker` and/or a :ref:`kanban` web application.

 See also: